dafer45/TBTK/doc/Tutorials.md

 | WireOnSuperconductor            | Demonstrates how to set up a magnetic wire on top of a two-dimensional superconducting layer.                            |

 ## Example: BasicDiagonalization
-To demonstrate this, lets build and execute BasicDiagonalization.
+To demonstrate the use of template projects, lets build and execute BasicDiagonalization.
 Before beginning we note that this template uses the FileWriter and therefore requires that HDF5 is installed and detected by TBTK.
 Therefore make sure the HDF5 box is checked in the output from *cmake* below.
 Starting from the folder TBTKApplication, we type